SciML/SciMLBase.jl/docs/src/interfaces/SciMLFunctions.md

 which is a boolean for whether the function is in the inplace form (mutating to change the first value).
-This is automatically determined using the methods table but note that for full type-inferrability of the `AbstractSciMLProblem` this iip-ness should be specified.
+This is automatically determined using the methods table but note that for full type-inferability of the `AbstractSciMLProblem` this iip-ness should be specified.

 ### Specialization Choices